mathew-2/data-science-portfolio/README.md

 # Mathew Manoj - Data Science & AI Enthusiast 🌟

-Hi, I’m Mathew Manoj, an M.Tech student at IIT Kharagpur with hands-on experience from internships at **Tech Mahindra**, **Cellstrat**, and **Ernst & Young**.
+Hi, I’m Mathew Manoj, an undergraduate at IIT Kharagpur with hands-on experience from internships at **Tech Mahindra**, **Cellstrat**, and **Ernst & Young**.
 I love building AI solutions like chatbots and predictive models to solve real-world problems.
 Let’s connect!

 Take a look at my work, and feel free to connect if you're interested in collaborating!